verge-io/docs/docs/implementation-guide/installguide-new.md

 ### Network
 - Establish the networks that will be used for your new Verge system and check your network cabling.
 Verify each node is connected to each core fabric switch.

-- Prior to installing a node, **identify the MAC address for each NIC** and the network to which it will be connected (Core Switch1/Core Switch2/External/Maintenance, etc.).
+- Prior to installing a node, **identify the MAC address for each NIC** and the network to which it will be connected (Core1/Core2/External/Maintenance, etc.).

  - If necessary, have **VLAN id(s)** available to specify during install.
 PVID ports are always preferred, but vlan tags can be accommodated where necessary.